zruncho3d/tri-zero/Mods/hbo/Z_Idler/README.md

 # BOM Notes

-Use some 3 x 12 mm pins to attach the bearing stack
+Use some 3 x 14 mm pins or m3x14 screws to attach the bearing stack

 # Changelog

+## 23.7.23
+- Asymetric tensioners to align belt with bed mounts
+- All CAD and STL's new

 ## 2.1.23
 - new Version to add clearence for Toolhead